ZX Spectrum memories

 The End For Me?

-I finally ended (or should I say took a break from) my love affair with the ZX Spectrum in 1991.
+I finally ended (or should I say took a break from?) my friendship with the ZX Spectrum in 1991.

 A nice redundancy payout that year gave me the opportunity to purchase my dream machine; the awesome and powerful Commodore Amiga.